jawa0/jakmt/README.md

 Overview
 -

-* Simulate a gas by simulating the individual molecules.
+* Simulate a gas by simulating the individual molecules as idealized balls bouncing off each other, without non-contact forces

-CURRENT PERFORMANCE: Doing O(n^2) collision detection on 30M particles will take about 34 days on my 2017 laptop. :/

-* KMT Assumptions
+* Kinetic Molecular Theory (KMT) Assumptions
     * The molecules are modeled as spheres that bounce off each other, and off the walls of the container, undergoing fully elastic collisions.
     * Other than collisions, the molecules have no other interactions with each other, or the walls of the container.
 For instance, no electronic attraction or repulsion.

 Why not use a continuous media fluid-simulation approach, like they do in computer graphics?
 What about Navier-Stokes?
 Why simulate individual molecules?

 * I want the fluid to be compressible
 	* I want to be able to simulate shock-waves by e.g. sending a sphere at high speed through the gas.
+* I'm not mathed-up enough yet to implement Navier-Stokes yet.
+See: Bridson.
+Fluid Simulation for Computer Graphics.

 See [Wikipedia's page on the Kinetic Theory of Gases](https://en.wikipedia.org/wiki/Kinetic_theory_of_gases).
 Or [this summary of kinetic theory on HyperPhysics](http://hyperphysics.phy-astr.gsu.edu/hbase/Kinetic/kinthe.html).